JSBSim-Team/jsbsim/matlab/README.md

 You can now follow the test instructions below in order to ensure it is in working condition.

+Once you have the S-Function compiled, you just need `aircraft/` and `engine/` alongside the compiled `JSBSim_SFunction.mexmaci64` in order for it to work.
+You also nede to be sure that the script in the S-Function parameter is in the correct location.

 ## Build instructions for the Windows platform